bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-09.md

 [Previous](exercise-08.md) |  [Next](exercise-10.md)
-## Adding HTTP DELETE Support in our Web Service API
+## Exercise 9: Adding HTTP DELETE Support in our Web Service API
 OK.
 This one is going to be easy!
 Let's add the ability to delete our friends!

 ### There Is No Secret Ingredient: Create `destroy_friend` Functions